oda-hub/hugo-odahub/content/docs/guide-development.md

 ### Reporting progress for long running tasks

-In case your computation task runs considerable amount of time and can be splitted into stages consider reporting task progress using ODA API class ProggressReporter:
+In case your computation task runs considerable amount of time and can be split into stages consider reporting task progress using ODA API class ProggressReporter:
 ```
 from oda_api.api import ProgressReporter